SaitejaPagadala/Data-analysis-Python/README.md

 # Data-analysis-Python
-This repo is for data analysis case studies done in python
+This repo is for data analysis case studies done in Python